“Table2qb”: what is it, why it’s useful and how we’re using it

-The ONS and Swirrl are working on Connected Open Government Statistics (COGS), which aims to demonstrate and test an approach for official statistics publishers across government to share their data in a more interoperable and reusable way.
+The Office for National Statistics and Swirrl are working on Connected Open Government Statistics (COGS), which aims to demonstrate and test an approach for official statistics publishers across government to share their data in a more interoperable and reusable way.

 During the project we have developed a data transformation tool called “table2qb”.
 In this post we discuss what that is, why it’s useful in the context of this project and how we’re using it.
 It will be released soon as open source, once we have finished a little polishing and documenting.

 The aim of making data more interoperable and reusable requires us to convert it from a range of formats and encodings into a standards-based representation, mapping various codes and labels into harmonised classification schemes with consistent identifiers.

 That involves some heavy lifting from a data transformation point of view, but rather than needing someone with programming skills every time, we wanted a configurable tool that could be applied to all statistical datasets.

 Table2qb takes data in a tabular format, and converts it into a statistical “data cube”, expressed using the Resource Description Framework Data Cube Vocabulary.
 RDF is a very flexible way of representing data, well-suited to use on the web and a core part of the Linked Data approach to data publication.
 The RDF Data Cube Vocabulary is an agreed structure and set of terms specifically for statistical data, and was developed and standardised by a World Wide Web Consortium (W3C) working group.